mapbox/mapbox-studio-classic/HOWTO-cartoCSS.md

 ```

 ### Nested styles
-TileMill 2 allows you to arbitarily nest styles.
+Mapbox Studio allows you to arbitarily nest styles.
 All elements are added to create a combining selector.
 The order of elements in a selector is not of importance:

 ```css
 // Applies to all layers